 We might seek to study and learn from the Bible, sometimes simply slowing down when we read, or we might read books that help us to grow in our understanding.
 We might also want to incorporate some silence into our lives, deliberately turning off the TV or radio in order to listen in the quiet, to God and to ourselves before God.

 Beware!
-As you read this, please don't imagine that this is a difficult process that is full of 'oughts'.
+As you read this, please don't imagine this is a difficult process full of 'oughts'.
 'Five a day' is an easy shorthand.
-We are not telling you to use all five every day.
+We're not telling you to use all five every day.
 The idea is to gently learn and explore the five different types of prayer.
 We aim to follow the prompting of the Holy Spirit, recognising that we won't always get things right, but trusting that in time God will guide us.

-If you would like to learn more about these ways of praying, you can sign up for our free Discovering Prayer Course…
+If you'd like to learn more about these ways of praying, you can sign up for our free Discovering Prayer Course.

 Step 2 – Explore different types of prayer